Repository logo

 TitleLanguage

-Quantifying the effect of molecular glues and interface residues on protein homodimer affinities by native mass spectrometry
+Quantifying protein homodimer affinities and the effect of molecular glues and interface residues using native mass spectrometry

 en